 by Sheldon Garrison (Freshman, Portland, ME.)

 Did you know that Michael Jordan’s first love was baseball?
 He was a very determined athlete that set his goals high at a young age.
 Even after he was cut from his high school basketball team, he still wanted to achieve his goal of being a professional basketball player and going to college.
 It was going great for Michael until randomly his father was murdered.
 He retired from basketball to clear his head and figure things out.
 Then he decided to go back into playing professional basketball and came back better than ever.
 Through determination and struggle, Michael Jordan displayed grit.
-Since he was a little boy living in Wilmington, North Carolina, he dreamed of playing basketball for Dean Smith at the University of North Carolina and then going on to play in the NBA.
+Since he was a little boy living in Wilmington, North Carolina, he dreamed of playing basketball in the guard position for Dean Smith at the University of North Carolina and then going on to play in the NBA.

 Michael’s first love in sports was baseball because his dad loved it so much.
 But Michael wanted to follow his older brother, Larry, who was a basketball player.
 When he was a sophomore in high school, he tried out for the varsity basketball team and did not make it because he was a raw player and was undersized.
 It was the next summer that’ Michael grew 4 inches and he practiced tirelessly.
 He wanted to meet his goals, and he refused to let someone say he couldn’t.
 He never quit.
 He just kept on working on his game with daily practices.
 Because of this incredibly hard work, he averaged 25 points per game that season and the next one, too.
-As a senior, he was selected for the McDonald’s All-American team and then he achieved one of his goals: a scholarship to University of North Carolina to play basketball.
+As a senior, he was selected for the McDonald’s All-American team and then he achieved one of his goals: a scholarship to the University of North Carolina to play basketball.
 All of his hard work and determination and struggles he had to overcome finally paid off.

 While at the University of North Carolina Michael learned to develop determination.
 Michael set his goals high in the NBA.
 He was selected with the third overall pick by the Chicago Bulls in 1984.
 His first year in the NBA he averaged 28.2 points per, in six of the games he scored 40+.
 Through his hard work and daily grind and commitment to basketball, he went to win five regular season MVP awards; six NBA championships received six NBA Finals MVP awards, three All-Star game MVP awards, and a defensive player of the year award.
 Michael was a very determined man, but the thing that most affected him was his father’s murder.